Skip to content

 • Define the average rate of change of y with respect to x for a function y=fx over the domain [a,b] as Δ y Δ x = change in y change in x , that is Δ y Δ x = f b - f ( a ) b - a , and recognise fb-f(a)b-a as the gradient of the secant through a,fa and b,fb on the graph of y=f(x)

-• Recognise speed as a rate of change of distance with respect to time
+• Recognise Loading as a Loading of Loading with respect to time

-• Use the definition for average rate of change to determine the average speed of an object from a given distance–time graph
+• Use the definition for average rate of change to determine the Loading speed of an object from a given Loading

 • Describe the difference between the average speed of an object and its instantaneous speed